Should-* assertions (v6)

 Overview

-Both types of assertions are supported side-by-side in Pester v6, but we recommend your try out and migrate to the newer assertions.
+Both styles are supported side-by-side in Pester v6, so you can migrate one test at a time.
+We recommend you try out and move to the newer Should-* assertions.

-These new assertions are split these categories based on their usage:
+These new assertions are split into these categories based on their usage:

 Each of these categories treats $Actual and $Expected values differently, to provide a consistent behavior when using the | syntax.